Short Answer

 • Closes: December 31, 2027

-• Trigger: A successful Artemis II mission, targeted for March-April 2026, would validate the Space Launch System (SLS) rocket and Orion spacecraft, building confidence for the subsequent crewed lunar landing [^] .
+• Trigger: A successful and on-schedule Artemis II launch, targeted for April 2026, would build confidence in the Orion spacecraft and Space Launch System (SLS) [^] .

-• Trigger: Significant progress in SpaceX's Starship Human Landing System (HLS) development and testing is also critical, including successful orbital refueling demonstrations by June 2026 and an uncrewed lunar landing test by June 2027 [^] .
+• Trigger: Accelerated development and testing of SpaceX's Starship Human Landing System (HLS), including successful orbital refueling demonstrations by June 2026 and an uncrewed lunar landing test by June 2027, are also crucial [^] .

 Historical Resolutions: 2 markets in this series